cytechmobile/radicle-migration-tool/README.md

 docker tag ghcr.io/cytechmobile/radicle-migration-tool:latest radicle-migration-tool

 # Run the migration
-docker run -it -v .:/root/config -v ~/.radicle:/root/.radicle -e RAD_PASSPHRASE=<YOUR_PASSPHRASE> radicle-migration-tool issues
+docker run -it -v ~/.radicle:/root/.radicle -e RAD_PASSPHRASE=<YOUR_PASSPHRASE> radicle-migration-tool
 ```
 To ensure that the `docker run` command executes successfully, the following volumes are required:
-* `.:/root/config`: This allows the tool to write a `store.properties` file in your current directory, which helps maintain its state across subsequent runs.
-IMPORTANT: Please ensure that the folder from which you run the tool has the appropriate write permissions.
 * `~/.radicle:/root/.radicle`: This enables the tool to access your Radicle path.
 If the `rad path` command returns a different path, please update the volume accordingly.

-The image assumes that your local Radicle HTTP daemon (`rad web`) is accessible by default at `http://172.17.0.1:8080/api`, where `172.17.0.1` represents the IP address of the host from inside the Docker container.
-If you need to change this default configuration, you can utilize the available environment variables or CLI options provided.
+The image assumes that your local Radicle HTTP daemon is accessible by default at `http://172.17.0.1:8080/api`, where `172.17.0.1` represents the IP address of the host from inside the Docker container.
+If it is not accessible, you can either restart it using `rad web --listen 0.0.0.0:8080` or change this default configuration using the available environment variables or CLI options.

 Lastly, you have the option to pass any environment variable using the -e option of the docker run command.
 For example: `docker run -e LOG_LEVEL=DEBUG`.

+**Important Note:** The `github wiki` migration command is not currently available in the docker binary.
+Please use the JAR or native binaries for migrating a GitHub Wiki.

 ### Pre-built binaries
 Pre-built binaries can be downloaded from the project's GitHub [releases page](https://github.com/cytechmobile/radicle-migration-tool/releases).
 Choose the appropriate release for your operating system and download the associated JAR or executable file.